nmxmxh/master-ovasabi/docs/generated/internal/service/asset/README.md

 ##### StreamAssetContent

-StreamAssetContent streams the content of an asset
+StreamAssetContent streams the content of a stored asset from R2 in chunks via gRPC

 ##### UploadLightAsset

-UploadLightAsset handles small asset uploads (< 500KB) stored directly in DB
+UploadLightAsset handles small asset uploads (< 500KB) and stores them in R2 CDN

 ### UploadMetadata